phatgolo/GameTutorial/section4/README.md

         player_velocity = Vector2(0, 0)
 ```

-▶️ **Run the program and see that it works (press `F5`)**, you should not see a difference, but the player will come to a full stop instead of just going really slow.
+▶️ **Run the game and see that it works (press `F5`)**, you should not see a difference, but the player will come to a full stop instead of just going really slow.

 ## Debugging